clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

 In NLP, the above is just the first thing that you usually do before you want to process text (i.e. substituting words with their embeddings).

-Fortunately, there were many attempts (and many companies) that trained word embeddings on large corpuses (and their expense) but made available the results.
+Fortunately, there were many attempts (and many companies) that trained word embeddings on large corpus-es (and their expense) but made available the results.

-Examples of public word embeddinge libraries:
+Examples of public word embeddings libraries:
 * [Word2Vec](https://code.google.com/archive/p/word2vec/) (Google)
 * [GloVe](https://nlp.stanford.edu/projects/glove/) (Stanford)
 * [FastText](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) (Facebook)